 Duration: 1 hour 45 minutes

 Cleveland is one of the most famous locations in the state of Ohio.
 It is known as the 52nd-largest city in the United States and the best place in the country to get a serving of paczki donuts!
 If you’re a true foodie and learning about food is just as fascinating as tasting them, then you should head to West Side Market where you can learn about the local culinary history.
-Cleveland is also home to Pro Football Hall of Fame so if football is your favorite sport, you know where to hang out!
+Cleveland is also home to the Rock and Roll Hall of Fame, so if rock and roll is your favorite genre of music, you know where to hang out!
 Cleveland is 250 miles (around 402 kilometers) from Cincinnati, a good four- to five-hour drive.

 Cleveland Bar Hunt: Cleveland Climax Bar Crawl